Anyadike22/Data-Science-Use-Case___RFM-Analysis-for-Understanding-Customer-Buying-Behaviour/README.md

 Using RFM Analysis, a business can assess customers’:

-## recency (the date they made their last purchase)
+### recency (the date they made their last purchase)
 ### frequency (how often they make purchases)
 ### monetary value (the amount spent on purchases)

-Recency, Frequency, and Monetary value of a customer are three key metrics that provide information about customer engagement, loyalty, and value to a business.
+### Recency, Frequency, and Monetary value of a customer are three key metrics that provide information about customer engagement, loyalty, and value to a business.

+For a detailed analysis of the business use case, refer to the attached colab notebook.